-Cyanotech Corporation (the "Company"), located in Kailua-Kona, Hawaii, was incorporated in the state of Nevada on March 3, 1983 and is listed on the NASDAQ Capital Market under the symbol "CYAN".
+Cyanotech Corporation (the "Company"), located in Kailua-Kona, Hawaii, was incorporated in the state of Nevada on March 3, 1983 and is traded on the OTCQB Market under the symbol "CYAN".
 The Company is engaged in the production of natural products derived from microalgae for the dietary supplements market.

 The Company is an agricultural company that produces high value natural products derived from microalgae grown in complex and intricate open-pond agricultural systems on the Kona coast of Hawaii.
-The Company's products include Hawaiian Spirulina Pacifica®, a superfood with numerous benefits, including boosting the immune system and overall cellular health; and BioAstin® Hawaiian Astaxanthin®, a powerful antioxidant shown to support and maintain the body's natural inflammatory response.
+The Company's products include Hawaiian Spirulina Pacifica[®], a superfood with numerous benefits, including boosting the immune system and overall cellular health; and BioAstin[®] Hawaiian Astaxanthin[®], a powerful antioxidant shown to support and maintain the body's natural inflammatory response.

-The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
+The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 The accompanying consolidated financial statements include the accounts of Cyanotech Corporation and its wholly owned subsidiary, Nutrex Hawaii, Inc. ("Nutrex Hawaii" or "Nutrex").
+The Company operates in one business segment and uses one measurement of profitability for its business.
 Intercompany balances and transactions have been eliminated in consolidation.